Tryon and Associates

 • Project Management Training: The BIG vs. the Small Answer (Chuck Tryon) - Are you a little confuse trying to create a meaningful training strategy for your organization?
 There are so many options.
 Which is right for you?
 This paper may help.

-• Service Charters (Chuck Tryon) - Since the mid 1980s, we have worked on defining and refining a Project Charter document that is used by thousands of projects in hundreds of organizations.
-While this document is intended to launch single-time efforts, we have applied the same principles to ongoing, repetitive service environments.
+• Service Charters (Chuck Tryon) - Since the mid 1980s, I have worked on defining and refining a Project Charter document that is used by thousands of projects in hundreds of organizations.
+While this document is intended to launch single-time efforts, I have applied the same principles to ongoing, repetitive service environments.
 This paper provides a vision for a Service Charter.

 • Process Modeling Bibliography - Here is a list of references we provide during our Process Modeling seminars.
 Read and enjoy.
 Some real classics here.
 Some things get better with age.
 I just wish I was one of them.